 Book Project

-Forthcoming.
+Forthcoming (September 2024).
 Cambridge University Press.

 Party Transformation in Congressional Primaries explains how the process through which candidates run for Congress fundamentally changed during the twenty-first century.
 These changes then reverberated in polarizing the parties in Congress.
-Primaries are commonly said to drive polarization because of the people who vote in them, but I show instead that the nomination process exacerbates polarization through the influence of elite party actors causing candidates to adopt more ideological behavior.
+Primaries are commonly said to drive polarization because of the people who vote in them, but I show instead that the nomination process exacerbates polarization through the influence of elite party actors incentivizing candidates to adopt more ideological behavior.

 Peer-Reviewed Publications

 Blum, Rachel M. and Mike Cowburn.
 2023.
 “How Local Factions Pressure Parties: Activist Groups & Primary Contests in the Tea Party Era”.
 British Journal of Political Science.
-0(0): 1-22.
+54(1): 88-109.

 Cowburn, Mike and Rebecca Kerr.
 2023.
 “Inclusivity and Decentralisation of Candidate Selectorates: Factional Consequences for Centre-Left Parties in England, Germany, and the United States”.
 Political Research Quarterly.
 72(1): 292-307.